Paroca72/nester/README.md

 ```

 The `next({int skip, int take})` accept two parameters.
-* Param `skip` will skip n calling on the queue list.
+* Param `skip` will skip n calls on the queue list.
 Note that the
 function wil NOT check for nested calling, just skip the next n items
 inside the list.
-* Param `take` will consuming n item on the same level.
+* Param `take` will consuming n items on the same level.
 If a item have a
 nested calling will not count as consumed.
 The result will be an array of
-Widget.
+Widgets.

 **NOTE** that `skip` param will be applied before `take`.